inyokaproject/inyokaedit/README.md

 ## Compiling
 * InyokaEdit can be compiled with Qt 4 (including webkit) or Qt 5 (< 5.6 webkitwidgets / >= 5.6 webenginewidgets)
+* Attention for compiling with Debian / Ubuntu: webenginewidgets is not available in some versions (yakkety, zesty, artful, ..., see LP #1579265).
-* For compiling spell checker plugin: Hunspell
+* For compiling spell checker plugin, libhunspell-dev is needed.